Kyson Primary School

 Oracy

-Oracy (speaking, listening and spoken interactions) is where all language learning begins.
+Oracy (speaking and listening) is where all language learning begins.
 At Kyson, the children have plenty of opportunities to practise their oracy skills through songs, rhymes, poems, conversations, class surveys, role plays and performances in a safe and secure environment which aims to build confidence.
 They interact with the teacher as well as being exposed to French native speakers through audio and video clips.
-Oracy in French begins in KS1 with simple songs, greetings, days and months before progresing to formal lessons in KS2.
+Oracy in French begins in KS1 with simple songs, greetings, days and months before progressing to formal lessons in KS2.

 Literacy